Designing networks

 Edge weights

 Until now, all edges between nodes have a weight of 1.
 The location method weight() can be used to set different weights.
 In the following, we set the weight of all edges generated by a classroom to 5.
-This number could, for instance, represent that agents are together in classrooms for five hours.
+This number could, for instance, represent that actors are together in classrooms for five hours.

 [34]: